Joanna610/ROS2_mobile_robot/README.md

 The main purpose of project was to implement two neural network - Convolution and Recurrention.
 The input data was information form 2D sensor.
 The output was the velocity of robots' wheels.

+To start the simulation we have to use this command:

+source install/setup.bash
+colcon build -- packages-select ros_gazebo_simulation
+ros2 launch ros_gazebo_simulation ros_gz_sim_launch.py